Misty Programming Language:

 open_elements "" ',' space expression open_elements linebreak expression open_elements

 An array can be made from zero or more expressions, separated by commas, enclosed in brackets.
 Each expression produces a value of any type that is stored in the next element of the new array.
 The length of the array is the number of expressions.
+The length of an array is fixed at its creation.
 In closed form, the expressions are separated by commas and spaces.
 In open form, the expressions are separated by end of line and indentation.

 Example: